 4. No partnership, club or chapter entries will be allowed to sell a market animal through the sale.

 5. Any market animal excluding the grand and reserve champions not wishing to sell their animal must so indicate to the department supervisor one hour after the selection of that division's grand champion animal.

-6. The order in which the market animals are sold in 2013 will be lambs, steers, then hogs.
+6. The order in which the market animals are sold in 2015 will be steers, hogs then lambs.

 7. All animals will be sold by the head, instead of by the pound at the sale.

 8. All blue and red ribbon animals will sell during the Junior Livestock Sale.
 White ribbon animals will not be permitted to sell in the auction.

 9. Married persons are not eligible to show or sell an animal thru the Junior Livestock Sale.